-What We Like: Quick to light, minimal ash, sustainably sourced
+What We Love: Quick to light, minimal ash, sustainably sourced

 What We Don't Love: Inconsistent quality

 Royal Oak’s all-American, sustainably sourced natural hardwood is made from oak, hickory, and maple, and contains absolutely no additives or chemicals.
 These coals are quick to light—you’ll be ready to get cooking in about 15 minutes.